CodeYourFuture/wordpress-module/lesson2.md

 Notice the `src` value - you can see that you can mix PHP code with HTML.
 Save the file, refresh the site homepage in your browser and. it should work.
 (If not, make sure you have a copy of the image in the theme folder).
 It doesn't look great yet however.
 Let's try the following...

 > 1. Make the image smaller.
 [HINT: You will need to go back to your `style.css` file and find a way of targeting the image]
-> 2. Align the text center and give it some margin
+> 2. Align the image center and give it some margin
 > 3. In your themes folder it's a good idea to keep all your images organised in one folder.
 Put the `logo-text.png` file in a folder called `img`.
 You will need to update your `src` attribute to include the folder in the path
 > 4. BONUS: Can you make the link to the homepage in the header be the logo image instead of text?